-Christian Vocation & Search for Meaning I
+Religion, Vocation, and the Search for Meaning I

 Honors section of REL100.
 Some students (e.g., some science majors) may need to defer the course and take HON100 in another term.

 Effective Writing for Liberating Letters

 This course takes a problem-based, process-oriented approach to expository writing.
 Attention is given to choosing, organizing, and developing topics; thinking critically; reading closely; and revising carefully for clarity and style.
 The minimum passing grade is 2.0.